This expert review looked at the benefits and possible harms of breast screening.

 If a diagnosis is confirmed, women are offered breast cancer treatment.

-Out of all the women who have breast cancer found through screening:
+At the time of the review, out of all the women who have breast cancer found through screening:

 - more than 99 out of every 100 (99%) have surgery